janspoerer/janspoerer.github.io/_posts/2022-10-16-nlpjourney-9-of-75.markdown

 ## Short-Term Tasks for The Coming Week

 <ol>
-  <li>Write one section for the first paper.
-The first paper will be a literature review/state-of-the-art.</li>
-  <li>Identify a conference for the state-of-the-art.</li>
   <li>Align the outlet (conference) with my supervisor.
-(I.e., ask him if he likes the conference and thinks that it fits to my research question.</li>
+(I.e., ask him if he likes the conference and thinks that it fits my research question.</li>
+  <li>Decide on whether to prepare a dataset ourselves or take an existing dataset.</li>
 </ol>

 ____________________________________